 Always keep your down comforter inside a cover when you’re using it.
 Under normal circumstances, you should only have to wash the cover every few months, and the comforter itself every other year or so.
 A high-quality down comforter should last many years, and with proper care, can keep your nights warm and cozy for the long haul.

 - How to Clean Your Washing Machine

 - How to Clean Your Iron

 - 18 Surprising Things You Can Clean in the Washing Machine

-- So That's How You Fold a Fitted Sheet
+- The Easy Way to Fold a Fitted Sheet